-Gormley and Johnson Law Offices, PLC, is here to protect your rights if you are stopped for DUI/OWI in Michigan.
+Gormley Law Offices, PLC, is here to protect your rights if you are stopped for DUI/OWI in Michigan.
 Our lawyers in Howell and Fowlerville know what to do, and we can advise you about the same.
 You can always reach us at 517-219-9301.
 If you encounter a police officer, you should know what your legal obligations and rights are.

 Here are some of the most important things you should know:

 - You have a Fifth Amendment constitutional protection against self-incrimination and are not required to assist police officers to collect evidence to be used against you.

 - Much of the evidence used by police in court is obtained from the defendant.

 - It is much better to decline to take a field sobriety test rather than take the test and perform poorly in the officer’s opinion.

 - There is NO obligation to tell an officer if you have been drinking/using drugs, how much you had, when you drank/used drugs or where you last drank/used drugs.